niem94/vscode.markdown-extension-pack/README.md

 # Markdown Extensions Pack

-Extensions that are usefull when working with Markdown.
+Extensions that are useful when working with Markdown.